 Sit either on the ground or a yoga mat and extend your legs in front of you coming into Dandasana (Staff Pose).

-Cross your legs in front of you at the shins and place each foot underneath the opposite knee.
+Cross your legs in front of you with the right leg in front.
+Then place each foot underneath the opposite knee.

 Bring your hands to the knees with the palms facing up or down.